-How To Write About Diversity and Inclusion (DEI)
+How To Write About Diversity and Inclusion [Ellin Lolis’ Top Tips]

 UPDATE: This article was originally posted on August 24, 2022.
 It has been updated with new information and tips below.

 Elite MBA programs are increasingly prioritizing applicants who have actively supported DEI initiatives and are passionate about creating inclusive environments.
-Now more than ever, experience with DEI is a crucial element of a strong MBA application.
+Now more than ever, experience with DEI is an important element of a strong MBA application.
 Many schools even include a specific essay prompt asking about your involvement in diversity efforts.

 Whether you belong to a marginalized group yourself or have spoken out for others who do, it is essential that you include these valuable stories in your MBA admissions essays.
 To help you answer questions focused on DEI effectively, we have compiled our top tips for handling these topics below!